chmartin/chmartin.github.io/_posts/2019-03-21-EPL-History-Diversity.md

 OK, one great thing about this EPL dataset is that it contains country codes for most of the players.
 These specify the nationality of the players, giving us a proxy for the breadth of the recruiting pool used by each team.
 By merging the player level data with squad data we can actually do some nationality studies really simply.

-First, lets drop players who weren't very impactful on their teams.
+First, let's drop players who weren't very impactful on their teams.
 My bar for impact is still really low, simply that they have played more than one full match (_90 minutes_) for their teams:
 ```
 df = df[df['minutes_pl'] > 90]
 ```
 This cuts down our original 13,364 player-seasons to 12,129 player-seasons.
 Nothing dramatic, but a good way to remove players who only played a single game for a team that season.
 Everything in this post will use this requirement.

-OK, lets start our investigations of the recruiting pool by looking at the total number of nations represented in each season.
+OK, let's start our investigations of the recruiting pool by looking at the total number of nations represented in each season.

 ![Nat_Rep_year](/assets/images/Nat_Rep_year.png)

 This is extremely interesting to me.
 In the first 5 years after the league was formed the number of nations represented basically doubled!
-Then it continued to increase through the 2000's before leveling off again at a slightly lower level in resent years.
+Then it continued to increase through the 2000's before levelling off again at a slightly lower level in recent years.
 I don't have data to really investigate the causes for these trends but _WOW_ the change between the early and later years striking.

 Can we visualize these national trends easily? _Actually yes!!_ I was recently introduced to [Tableau Public](https://public.tableau.com/profile/christopher.martin1729#!/), which is really cool.
 I did some pandas manipulation on the data, then I saved it to a CSV which I could quickly and easily upload.
 They have great geographical visualisations, and tools where you (_yes you!_) can play around with the data to see how things have evolved historically!

-Further, I can embedded the visualizations here!
+Further, I can embed the visualizations here!
-This "viz" has two tabs, one gor a geographical representation, and another for the historical trend of each country.
+This "viz" has two tabs, one for a geographical representation, and another for the historical trend of each country.
 Feel free to play with the season specifiers on the right to look at individual seasons on the map.
 Or use second tab and the country selector to see the participation by year!

 <center><iframe src="https://public.tableau.com/views/EPLNationalDiversity/EPLParticipationMap?:embed=y&:display_count=yes&:toolbar=no" width="1004" height="600" frameborder="0"></iframe></center>